USS Nebraska (SSBN 739) Gold Crew Changes Command

-260403-N-EN156-1050 KEYPORT, Wash.
-(April 3, 2026) Capt.
-Michael Kessler, deputy commodore of Submarine Squadron 17, awards Cmdr.
-Brad Muskopf the Meritorious Service Medal during a change of command ceremony held at the U.S. Naval Undersea Museum, April 3, 2026.
+260403-N-EN156-1051 KEYPORT, Wash.
+(April 3, 2026) Master Chief Torpedoman’s Mate Garrity Johnson presents a gift to Cmdr.
+Brad Muskopf during a change of command ceremony held at the U.S. Naval Undersea Museum, April 3, 2026.
 During the ceremony, Cmdr.
-Josh McCright relieved Cmdr.
-Brad Muskopf as commanding officer of Ohio-class ballistic missile submarine USS Nebraska (SSBN 739) Gold Crew.
+Josh McCright relieved Muskopf as commanding officer of Ohio-class ballistic missile submarine USS Nebraska (SSBN 739) Gold Crew.
 Nebraska is assigned to Commander, Submarine Group (SUBGRU) 9, which exercises operational and administrative control authority for assigned submarine commands and units in the Pacific Northwest providing oversight for shipboard training, personnel, supply and material readiness of SSGNs and their crews.
 SUBGRU-9 is also responsible for nuclear submarines undergoing conversion or overhaul at Puget Sound Naval Shipyard in Bremerton.
 (U.S. Navy photo by Lt.
 Zachary Anderson)

 |Date Taken: